Obama hails Renzi's Italian reforms, criticizes EU austerity

-ROME Barack Obama praised the political "vision" of Italian Prime Minister Matteo Renzi in a newspaper interview on Tuesday ahead of a state visit by Renzi to Washington, and criticized EU rules that rein in national budgets.
+ROME (Reuters) - Barack Obama praised Matteo Renzi in a newspaper interview on Tuesday, endorsing the under-fire Italian Prime Minister's reform agenda ahead of his state visit to Washington and a referendum that will define his political legacy.

+Renzi has said he will resign if he loses the Dec.
+4 plebiscite on constitutional reform, in which two of his predecessors said on Tuesday they would support the 'no' camp - along with what opinion polls say is a majority of Italian voters.

 "I believe the austerity measures have contributed to slowing growth in Europe," the U.S. president told la Repubblica daily, adding that Renzi understood the need for reforms to increase productivity and stimulate investments.

-Obama's words are a boost for Renzi, who faces a referendum on constitutional reform that could decide his political future and whose 2017 budget targets a fiscal deficit higher than previously agreed with the European Union.
+Renzi, who was visiting Washington on Tuesday, has set out a 2017 budget that targets a fiscal deficit higher than previously agreed with the European Union.

 Obama said European policies aimed at capping budget deficits and lowering debt had led to years of stagnation and high unemployment in several countries.